metindrk/MetinDurak/README.md

 - 👋 Hi there.
 I'm Metin Durak
 - 👀 I’m interested in AWS Solutions Architect & DevOps.
-- 🌱 I’m a lifetime learner and nowadays currently learning Python, Linux,
+- 🌱 I’m a lifetime learner and nowadays currently learning Python, Linux, Git-GitHub,
 - 💞️ I’m looking to collaborate on AWS Solutions Architect & DevOps..
 - I will be honored to share my experience and knowledge with you and always be eager to learn what you will offer
 - 📫 How to reach me mtndrg@gmail.com